LeandroSalvas/deploy-k8s-terraform-proxmox/README.md

 #### Step 12.
 Deploy a test app on Kubernets:

-On cloned repo directory go to app directory and run this command:
+On cloned repo directory go to app_mario directory and run this command:
 ```
 kubectl apply -f app.yml
 ```